 As soon as the train pulls out of Régua station, passengers get their first glimpse of the magnificent River Douro from the right-hand side of the carriage.
 The train briskly enters the first tunnel of the trip, which was built in 1968 because of the rise in the river’s water level following the construction of the nearby Bagaúste dam, itself a formidable sight when vessels are raised and lowered through the locks.

-The journey continues through miles and miles of terraced vineyards with both sides of the river flanked by some of the world’s most famous wine estates with names like Sandeman, Taylor’s and Croft.
+The journey continues through miles and miles of terraced vineyards and some of the most enchanting scenery in Portugal with both sides of the river flanked by some of the world’s most famous wine estates with names like Sandeman, Taylor’s and Croft.

 Then the train majestically crosses the river as it approaches Pinhão, a charming place that has grown up around the port wine trade.
 Lots of warehouses and cellars have been built there over the years, but when the railway line first reached the town there were only 300 inhabitants.